-André Street is the Chairman of our board of directors.
-He has held the position of member of the board since 2014.
-Mr. Street is a founding partner of Arpex Capital Investimentos since 2011, a company focused on investing in e-commerce technology companies in Latin America and in the United States.
-While at Arpex, he founded Stone Pagamentos and Mundipagg, two of our subsidiaries.
-In 2005, he founded Braspag Tecnologia Em Pagamentos, a service provider of payment solutions in Latin America, where he served as CEO until 2009.
-In 2007, he also founded Netcredit, a consumer credit company that geared towards facilitating business growth by offering extended payment terms and emphasizing digital credit approval processes.
-In 2000, he founded Pagafacil.com, a company specialized in internet payments in Brazil that partnered with websites such as I-Bazar, Mercadolivre, Lokau.com and Arremate.
-Between 2012 and 2015 he served as a member of directors of Sieve Group Brasil Tecnologia S.A.
-He also served on the board of directors of B2W Companhia Digital S.A. and Lojas Americanas S.A.
-In 2010, Mr. Street completed the Owner President Manager Program at Harvard Business School.
+Eduardo Cunha Monnerat Solon de Pontes is the Vice Chairman of our board of directors, and has been a member of our board of directors since 2018.
+He has held the position of member of the Advisory Committee of DLP Capital LLC since 2014.
+Mr. Pontes is a founding partner of ACP Investments Ltd - Arpex Capital (formed in 2011), a company focused on investing in e-commerce technology companies in Latin America and in the United States.
+While at Arpex, he founded StoneCo Ltd., and Stone Pagamentos S.A. and Mundipagg Tecnologia em Pagamentos S.A., two of our subsidiaries.
+He has also served on the board of directors of several companies, whether in a capacity as member or advisor, including Site Blindado S.A. and MOIP Pagamentos S.A.
+In 2005, he founded Braspag Tecnologia em Pagamentos, a service provider of payment solutions in Latin America, where he served as CEO until 2009.
+In 2007, he founded Netcredit, a consumer credit company that is geared towards facilitating business growth by offering extended payment terms and emphasizing digital credit approval processes.
+Between 2012 and 2015, he served as indirect controlling shareholder of Sieve Group Brasil Tecnologia S.A. through certain investment vehicles.
+Mr. Pontes served as the CEO of Stone Pagamentos S.A. since its inception until early 2018 and currently serves on the board of directors of CVC Brasil Operadora e Agência de Viagens S.A.
+Mr. Pontes completed studies in data processing from the Pontificia Universidade Católica do Rio de Janeiro in 2000, an MBA degree in e-business from Fundação Getulio Vargas in 2001, and also completed the Owner President Manager Program at Harvard Business School in 2010.
+We believe that Mr. Pontes is well qualified to serve as a member of our board of directors given his extensive experience in the financial technology sector and background as a founder of certain of our subsidiaries and one of our executives since inception.